Tao-11-chen/-rencontre-.github.io/_posts/2022-2-1-linear-regression-and-logistic-regression.md

-# This is an report on liner regression and logistic regression
+# This is a note on liner regression and logistic regression

 ## Liner regression
+1.model：